vertigo-ala/image-service/README.md

 ## Installation

 There are ansible scripts for this applications (and other ALA tools) in the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install) project.
 The ansible playbook for the image-service is [here](https://github.com/AtlasOfLivingAustralia/ala-install/blob/master/ansible/image-service.yml)

+You can also run this application locally by following the instructions on its [wiki page](https://github.com/AtlasOfLivingAustralia/image-service/wiki)